Shopify/polaris/polaris.shopify.com/content/design/layout/index.md

 ## Software, not website

-Since the admin is more like software than a website, elements need to be sized appropriately based on their job.
+Since the admin is more like software, rather than a website, elements need to be sized appropriately based on their job.

 </Grid.Cell>